 When I first became a genealogist of sorts, hardly anyone I knew had heard of the profession – let alone how to pronounce or spell it properly.
-But ever since genealogy became ‘the new black’ of pastimes, no-one can be forgiven with confusing it with gynaecology or genetics or anything else vaguely biological.
-With the success of the television show Who Do You Think You Are? and the proliferation of the internet sites and magazines dedicated to all things genealogical, it has now become a household word – and the current hobby of a large percentage of those in receipt of a free bus pass.
+But ever since genealogy became ‘the new black’ of pastimes, no-one can now be excused for confusing it with gynaecology or genetics or anything else vaguely biological.
+With the success of television shows, such as Who Do You Think You Are? and Heir Hunters, alongside the proliferation of internet sites and magazines dedicated to all things genealogical, it has now become a household word – and the current hobby of a large percentage of those in receipt of a free bus pass.

 Back in 1984, however, most people could do little more than guess at what the technological revolution would unleash.
-Even that harbinger of our silver-suited future, Tomorrow’s World, had only an inkling of the invention that would bring both porn and family history (two of the most popular uses of the internet) into our homes.
-And in that Orwellian pre-internet year, fresh out of university with a mediocre science degree and facing the economic realities of the North-South Divide, I made the decision to follow Norman Tebbit’s advice, and went to London (albeit in the overnight mail train from Stranraer) in search of a job.
+Even that harbinger of our silver-suited future, Tomorrow’s World had only an inkling of the invention that would bring both porn and family history (two of the most popular uses of the internet) into our homes.
+In that Orwellian pre-internet year, fresh out of university with a mediocre science degree and facing the economic realities of the North-South Divide, I made the decision to follow Norman Tebbit’s advice, and went to London (albeit in the overnight mail train from Stranraer rather than bicycle) in search of a job.

-Eventually I discovered that the firm’s main source of income came from matching up unclaimed legacies with missing relatives – basically they were probate genealogists, or so-called ‘heir hunters’ – but I was never quite sure of the ins and outs of the business.
+Eventually I discovered that the firm’s main source of income came from matching up unclaimed legacies with missing relatives.
+Basically, they were probate genealogists – or so-called ‘heir hunters’ – but I was never quite sure of the ins and outs of the business.
 The staff had obviously been told to keep me in the dark whilst I was undertaking my three months’ probation.
-Even on my first day of reporting for duty I was cautioned not to have contact with other researchers, however friendly they might seem.
-Later I had to sign an agreement which stated that I would not take up employment in a rival firm within a one mile radius of Africa House for up to two years after leaving the company.
+Even on my first day of reporting for duty, I was cautioned not to have contact with other researchers, however friendly they might seem.
+Later, I had to sign an agreement which stated that I would not take up employment in a rival firm within a one mile radius of Africa House for up to two years after leaving the company.
 This sounded decidedly dodgy, even to my young, provincial ears, and I knew then that the job must be something involving money and subterfuge.
-So I worked in blissful ignorance, simply allowing myself to enjoy the frisson of excitement that came from the successful location of all the lost relatives I was sent to find.
+I decided to work in blissful ignorance, simply allowing myself to enjoy the frisson of excitement that came from the successful location of all the lost relatives I was sent to find.

-Thirty years ago, all the birth, marriage and death records had to be consulted in situ in the large unwieldy books which were shelved chronologically in St Catherine’s House (blood red for births; spring green for marriages) and Alexandra House (deaths in black, of course).
+In the nineteen-eighties, all the birth, marriage and death records had to be consulted in situ in the large unwieldy books which were shelved chronologically in St Catherine’s House (blood red for Births; spring green for Marriages) and Alexandra House (Deaths in black, of course).
 There was a sort of comforting rhythm that I would fall into – lifting the books, flipping over the pages, replacing them, moving onto the next, scribbling into my reporters pad.
 Apart from the thump of books and the shuffle of feet along the rows and the occasional stagey whisper, the place was usually quiet.
 There were no inadvertent throbs and tinkles of mobile phones, or the sound of computers whirring and chiming.
 The professional genealogists (of which I almost felt a part) worked quickly and methodically, briefcases at their feet, eyes averted from making contact with their rivals.

 I knew that one day – when the time was right – I would return to my research.